PaloPil/PaloPil/README.md

 ### Hi there 👋

+I'm **PaloPil**, I'm French 🇫🇷 and I like to code!

+I don't know what to write here, but I'm working on it!

+You can learn more on [my website](https://palopil.fr)!

 <!--
 **PaloPil/PaloPil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.